Last Updated: June 12, 2021

 Kentucky Fried Chicken was founded in Salt Lake City, Utah, in 1952.
 “Colonel Sanders” was Harland Sanders.
 The company switched its name to KFC in the 90s in an attempt to promote a healthier image.

 The company offers a range of chicken-based products.
-Their fried chicken is still a firm favorite.
+However, its fried chicken is still a firm favorite.

-Fun Fact: At KFC in Indonesia, KFC comes with rice and not French fries.
+Fun Fact: At KFC in Indonesia, KFC menus come with rice and not French fries.

-Want to know how these compare?
+Want to know how these two options compare?
 The chart below explains the differences in more detail.

 KFC ranks as the world’s third-most famous brand.
-It loses out to McDonalds and Starbucks for the top two spots.
+However, it loses out to McDonald’s and Starbucks for the top two spots.

-According to fast food industry statistics, KFC is represented in 120 countries around the globe.
-You might find small differences in the menu, depending on the country you’re in, but KFC is present in almost half the countries in the world.
+According to fast food industry statistics, KFC is present in 125 countries around the globe — almost half of the world.

 The Chinese like the taste of KFC.
-They have over 5,000 branches across the country.
+They have 5,872 branches across the country.

 (Source: Business Insider)